agopalareddy/instagram-unfollow-checker/README.md

 ## Output File

 The `not_following_back.txt` file will be created or updated in the same directory where you run the application.
 It contains a list of Instagram profile URLs, one per line, for the accounts you follow that do not follow you back.

+## Troubleshooting

+*   **"401 Unauthorized" / "Please wait a few minutes" Error:** If you see an error message mentioning "401 Unauthorized" and "Please wait a few minutes", this means Instagram has temporarily limited requests from your account or session.
+This often happens when fetching large lists or after recent logins.
+Please wait some time (minutes to hours) and try running the application again.
+Using the saved session file might help reduce the frequency of this error.
+*   **Invalid Session:** If the application asks for your password even though a session file exists, it means the saved session has expired or been invalidated by Instagram.
+Simply enter your password to log in again.
+*   **Other Errors:** Ensure you have a stable internet connection.
+If you encounter other errors, especially after updating the application, consider deleting the existing `<username>.session` file and logging in fresh.

 ## Data Safety and Privacy